rabbibotton/clog/NATIVE.md

 # Creating Native Applications with CLOG

+Simple solution:

+Common to all solutions is compiling you CLOG application to an executable.
+See demos/make-snake and the source of the 01-demo.lisp file.

+make-snake produces a native app that launches a browser.
+When snake game exist the executable quits.

+More advanced solutions:

-1. Open app using chrome in app mode
+1. Open app using chrome in app mode (not exactly native but looks it)

+2. Use MacGap on Mac (best native option for Mac)

-2. Native app using :ceramic
+3. Native app using (ql:quickload :ceramic) (works well for Windows and Linux)

+4. Native iOS and Android using Cordova and ECL

 ## 1 Open app using chrome in app mode